LiuYuML/NT-VOT211/misc/evaluation server/README.md

 Copy the entire content, which should appear as follows:
 ![Content to Copy](https://github.com/user-attachments/assets/ac558b49-ae60-42bf-b50f-f9c9b3283b10)

 Once copied, paste the data and save the result as `<Tracker Name>.json`.
 Ensure it is placed in the same directory as `attribute-wise drawing.py`.
+More Details of `attribute-wise drawing.py` can be seen [here](https://github.com/LiuYuML/NV-VOT211/tree/main/misc/Other/att)